harrymkt/nvgt-msgpack/README.md

 - An **mp_decoder** object (referred to as an unpacker in other implementations) which deserializes msgpack data fed to it into **mp_value** objects.
 - An **mp_encoder** object (referred to as a packer in other implementations) which serializes **mp_value** objects into msgpack streams.
 - Various enumerations useful when interacting with msgpack streams, of which the most important for users are **mp_type** and **mp_decoder_state**, listed below.
+- Some convenience functions to avoid the need to work with encoder and decoder objects in the simplest of cases, that being when none of the streaming features are needed and the data is almost certainly valid and complete.

 For deserialization, the typical usage pattern would be to instantiate an **mp_decoder**, passing the msgpack data to be deserialized to its constructor and possibly one or more later calls to `mp_decoder.push`.
 Then a loop that repeatedly calls `mp_decoder.try_read_value()`, checks its state, and when ready calls `mp_decoder.get_value()` would iterate through all the values stored in the msgpack stream, until you ran out of data to read.